nazhahmir/sonics/README.md

 │       ├──real_songs.csv
 │       └──fake_songs.csv
 ```

+## Metadata Properties
+The first metadata file (`real_songs.csv`) contains the following information,

+`filename`: Name of the file

+`title`: Title of the song

+`artist`: name of the artist

+`year`: song release year

+`lyrics`: lyrics of the song

+`duration`: total duration of the song (in seconds)

+`youtube_id`: Youtube ID of the real song.
+We do not provide the real songs in mp3 format.

+`label`: real/fake.
+For this file all labels are "real"

+`artist_overlap`:

+`target`: 0/1.
+For real songs the target is 0.

+`skip_time`:

+`no_vocal`: True/False.
+Is the songs fully instrumental with no vocal components.

+Apart from these, the second metadata file (`fake_songs.csv`) contains the following additional fields-

+`id`: file ID

+`algorithm`: the algorithm used to generate the fake song. chirp variants are from suno.

+`style`: characteristics of the song.
+Might include information about male or female voices, instrumental details, and setting of the song.

+`bit_rate`: Bit Rate of the generated song.
+Initially, it can vary, but before training the bitrate of a song gets downscaled to a unique number.

+`source`: Was the song generated from Suno or Udio.

+`lyrics_features`: short description about the lyrics

+`topic`: The topic of the song. e.g., star trek, pokemon etc.

+`genre`: song genre. e.g., salsa, grunge etc.

+`mood`: modd of the song. e.g., mournful, tense etc.

+## Data Split

 To split it into train, val, and test set, we will need to run the following command from the parent folder